Getting a survey is one of the most important things you can do when preparing to buy a property. But which one do you

 We offer two main types of survey:

 As a rule, if you're buying an older property, one that's had significant building work, or one you plan to do building work on, then a Building Survey (Level 3 Survey) is what you'll need.
 It's more in depth and will highlight issues as well as the cost of potential works done to fix things.

 A HomeBuyer Report (Level 2 Survey) is more basic, but is the most appropriate for the majority of properties.

 The table below outlines what's covered in both the HomeBuyer Report and Building Survey.
-You can also chat with a Chartered Surveyor to see what their recommendation for the property is.
+You can also chat with a Building Surveyor to see what their recommendation for the property is.
 This can help you avoid picking the wrong survey and being denied.